EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ◦ US Social Security Card [2 points]
 ◦ Bank statement [1 point]
 ◦ ...
-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-18/51

 Point-based trust management model – 2
 • A server associates a given number of points with each credential ◦ represent the trustworthiness of its holder
 ◦ the points associated with credentials are private